wp-plugins/ibs-mappro/readme.txt

 Comprehensive map editor and viewers for the traveling journalist

 == Description ==
-IBS Mappro plugin is a comprehensive map creator, editor, and viewer generator using the Google Maps API v3 supporting kml, kmz, and gpx map files.
+* IBS Mappro is a comprehensive map creator, editor, and view generator based on the Google Maps API v3 and supports kml, kmz, and gpx map files.
-=Shortcodes=
-Though Wordpress shortcodes IBS Mappro generates map viewers for posts and pages on your website.
-Included in the administation facilities is a shortcode generator to help produce the right map viewer for your posts.
+* Shortcodes Wordpress shortcodes generate map viewers for posts and pages on your website.
+* Included in the admin facilities is a shortcode generator to help produce the right map viewer for your posts.
-=Place markers=
-Perhaps unique to this plugin is the ability to add marker icon libraries and customize the marker icon palette.
-And for the Garmin GPX files the plugin provides the ability to map icon images to the GPX symbol names.
+* Perhaps unique to this plugin is the ability to add marker icon libraries and customize the marker icon palette.
+* The ability to map your icon images to GPX symbol names.
-Place markers, besides having selectable and distinguishing icon images, can include in their description links and images along with text created with a robust editor.
+* Place marker may include in their description links and images along with the text written using the CKEditor.
-=Route creation=
-Map routes are created by defining the route path through a series of points and between the points can follow roads or if bushwacking across county edit point by point.
-Optionally routes may be created using the Google Direction service which will yield cue sheets that cane stored with the map data.
-The editor also provides for printing of the cue sheets.
+* Routes may be created using the Google Direction service which yields cue sheets that are stored with the map data.
-=Elevation profiles=
+* CKEditor has the facility to print the cue sheets.
-Elevation profiles may be displayed for individual route segments and the profile tracked on the map.
+* Elevation profiles may be displayed for route segments and their profile tracked on the map route.
-=Email tracking=
-With the IBS Mailbox plugin (to be released soon) markers may be set up on the map and reposition by email postings.
-=Notable editing features=
-* switch travel direction for a route segment or the entire map.
+* Can switch travel direction for a single or all route segments.
-* import any number of maps into the map editor.
-They will be merged together.
+* Import and merge any number of maps files into the map editor.
-* save to desktop or save to the server map folder.
+* Save maps to the desktop (download) or the server map folder.
-* edit at the line level with waypoint marker clustering.
+* Edit map routes down to discrete path points with the line editing feature.
-* output GPX files with route or tracks.
+* Output GPX files with routes, tracks or both.
-* combine or split route segments.
+* Combine or split route segments.
-* route segments can combine different modes of travel.
+* A route segments can combine different modes of travel.

-=State of Development=
-Presently IBS Mappro is in its Beta phase of development and all testing and issues reporting are appreciated.
+Presently IBS Mappro is in its Beta phase of development and all testing and reporting of issues is appreciated.
-IBS Mappro is a cornerstone for providing the traveling journalist Wordpress assets for their jounals.
-Ideas and suggestions for this concept are welcomed.
-Especially those related to the world of mobile computing.

 == Installation ==
 1. Download ibs-mappro-0.1.zip and unzip.